Types of Wood Siding: Your Guide to 5 Popular Home Cladding Options

-Style, location, and budget should drive your selection of wood siding.
+Style preferences, geographic location, and project budget should drive your selection of a wood siding product for your home.

 Wood is a perennial favorite choice for siding options throughout the United States and Canada.
 Whether it is vertical siding like board and batten, or horizontal siding like clapboards, shakes, and shingles, there are a few species and grades commonly used for all applications.